-It is well known that the Fourier series plays an important role in studying boundary value problems, such as the vibrating string and the heat equation.
-Fourier solved the problem of heat distribution in the cube $\mathbf{T}^3$ by using the triple sine series of three-variable functions.
-Dirichlet \cite{Dirichlet} further studied the pointwise convergence of the Fourier series of piecewise monotonic functions in terms of the certain kernel on the circle.
-Meanwhile, motivated by periodic astronomical and geophysical occurrences, many scholars are devoted to studying the expansions of periodic functions, such as \cite{van}.
-Both theories and applications on the torus can be expressed by time and frequency analysis, it is natural to study the properties of the Fourier series.
+It is well known that the Fourier series plays a crucial role in studying boundary value problems, like the vibrating string and the heat equation.
+Fourier's approach to solving the problem of heat distribution in the cube $\mathbf{T}^3$ by using the triple sine series of three-variable functions.
+Dirichlet \cite{Dirichlet} made significant contributions by studying the pointwise convergence of the Fourier series for piecewise monotonic functions in terms of the certain kernel on the circle.
+Inspired by the periodicity observed in astronomical and geophysical phenomena, many scholars have dedicated their efforts to studying expansions of periodic functions, as mentioned in \cite{van}.
+The relevance of these expansions in both theoretical frameworks and practical applications underscores the importance of analyzing Fourier series properties on the torus.

-The $n$-torus $\mathbf{T}^n$ is the cube $[0,1]^n$ with opposite sides identified.
-Note that functions on $\mathbf{T}^n$ are $1$-periodic in every coordinate.
-By Fourier transform, the $m$-th Fourier coefficient is defined as follows:
+The $n$-torus $\mathbf{T}^n$ is defined as the cube $[0,1]^n$ with opposite sides identified.
+It is important to note that functions on $\mathbf{T}^n$ exhibit periodicity with a period of 1 in every coordinate.
+The $m$-th Fourier coefficient can be defined using the Fourier transform as follows:

 where $f\in L^1(\mathbf{T}^n)$, $m\in \mathbf{Z}^n$.
 The Fourier series of $f$ is the series